-- All enrolled students' financial records are maintained in the Student Central Office.
-Students can obtain information on their student accounts from their Student Support Advisor. - Financial aid funds are disbursed to students' accounts when all required documents needed to finalize the awards are received.
-In general, disbursements occur Monday through Friday each week.
-Disbursements occur throughout the session, generally beginning on Saturday of Week 1 of classes or when tuition posts to a student's account, whichever is later. - Tuition payments can be mailed or made via the online bill payment feature in the student portal, in person or over the phone through Student Central. - Students unable to make their monthly tuition payment should contact their Student Support Advisor. - Failure to make the monthly tuition payment on time may result in financial dismissal from the University or prevent the student from registering for subsequent semesters. - For assistance with any required financial aid documentation, students should contact their Student Support Advisor. - Withdrawal from the University: After classes begin, students may withdraw from a course by formally requesting a course withdrawal prior to Friday of week seven at 11:59 pm MT.
+• All enrolled students' financial records are maintained in the Student Central Office.
+Students can obtain information on their student accounts from their Student Support Advisor.

+- Financial aid funds are disbursed to students' accounts when all required documents needed to finalize the awards are received.
+Financial Aid will be applied to eligible semester tuition and fees.
+Credit balance payments (if applicable) will not be generated until all eligible semester charges have been paid.
+This is likely to occur in the second session of the semester, after disbursements occur during weeks 2-5. - Tuition payments can be mailed or made via the online bill payment feature in the student portal, or over the phone through Student Central by calling 877-496-9050. - Students unable to make their tuition payment should contact their Student Support Advisor. - Failure to make tuition payments on time may result in financial dismissal from the University or prevent the student from registering for subsequent semesters. - For assistance with any required financial aid documentation, students should contact their Student Support Advisor. - Withdrawal from the University: After classes begin, students may withdraw from a course by formally requesting a course withdrawal prior to Friday of week seven at 11:59 pm MT.
 Students who withdraw are responsible for all outstanding financial obligations.
 For students who participate in the Title IV funds program, also review the Federal Return of Funds policy for additional detail.